Why You Should Focus on Your Oldest Child Too - Baby Chick

 Share

 It’s 8 p.m., and you have a newborn crying in your arms.
 They haven’t stopped since dinner, and you feel desperate and tense.
-So you do what any mother of multiple children does, and you cry out to your oldest (four-year-old) for help:
+So you do what any mother of multiple children does and call out to your oldest (your four-year-old) for help:

 “Hey, love.
 Can you grab me a diaper for your sister, and also, can you turn the sound machine on?
 Oh yeah, and while you’re at it, can you bring mommy a water?”

 They sweetly oblige, and you thank them for being your biggest helper.
 Finally, after the baby falls asleep, you go and tuck them in.
-They don’t complain but tell you they are glad the little one finally fell asleep because “the crying was getting old.”
+They don’t complain but tell you they’re glad the little one finally fell asleep because “the crying was getting old.”

-You both laugh together because you feel the same way as your preschooler.
+You both laugh because you feel the same way as your preschooler.
 It’s like you’ve just debriefed with a fellow comrade who has gone through an epic battle with you.
-One that still wears a pull-up at night, mind you.
+One who still wears a pull-up at night, mind you.

 But you feel better knowing you’re not alone, and within a few minutes, your laughter turns to snores as you fall into a sleep-deprived mother coma next to your first child who inducted you into the club years before.

-Awww.
-There’s nothing quite like being the oldest child in the family.
-And it’s relatively easy to argue why it might be the best birth order spot.
-And here’s why:1
+There are many reasons being the oldest child can feel special and rewarding.
+It’s relatively easy to argue why it might be the best birth order spot.
+Here’s why:1

 • You get to be the first one to have all the attention focused just on you.